nschonni/cordova-docs/articles/getting-started/tutorial-ionic.md

     ```
     The d.ts files will be added to the typings folder.

-8. Open index.html and change the reference to app.js to appBundle.js.
+8. Open index.html and change the script reference from app.js to appBundle.js.

     This matches the .tsconfig settings that will bundle all your .ts files into a single JavaScript file named appBundle.js.